Lowther Clarke: Early life

 Clarke was born at Firbank Vicarage, Westmorland, England, the son of the Revd William Clarke and his wife Sarah, née Lowther.
-He was educated at home and at Sedbergh School, winning a scholarship which took him to St John's College, Cambridge, graduated BA in 1874 as seventh wrangler and MA in 1877.

 Clarke was ordained deacon in 1874 and priest in 1875 by William Thomson, the Archbishop of York.
 He was curate of St John's Kingston-on-Hull from 1874 to 1876 before various positions in the north of England during the next 26 years.
 He was vicar of Hedon from 1876 to 1883, then assistant master at St. Peter's school in York for a year from 1883 to 1884, when he became vicar of St. Martin, Coney-street, York.
 In 1890 he became vicar of Dewsbury, and in 1901 vicar of Huddersfield.
 He was an honorary canon of Wakefield Cathedral from 1893, and proctor for the clergy of the Wakefield diocese in the Convocation of York in 1902.

 Melbourne

 Clarke was approached for nomination as Bishop of Melbourne and announced his acceptance of this in early September 1902.
 The following month he received the degree Doctor of Divinity (DD) from the University of Cambridge.
 He was consecrated Bishop by the Archbishop of Canterbury in St Paul's Cathedral, London, on 1 November 1902, and arrived in Melbourne in February 1903.
-Since the resignation of Bishop Goe the area of the Diocese of Melbourne had been greatly reduced by the formation of new dioceses based in Bendigo, Wangaratta and Gippsland.
-When Clarke began his ministry he appointed a commission to document the present position and future needs of the diocese and later came to the conclusion that certain parishes had become too large and needed subdividing, that means must be found for a more complete training of the clergy, and that there must be an extension of secondary education by means of church schools.

-A pioneer of ecumenism, he was a member of the Council of Churches in Victoria and its president in 1904.

-In 1905 Clarke became first Archbishop of Melbourne and Metropolitan of Victoria.
-He ruled his diocese firmly and refused to allow himself to be allied to any party.
-Recognising that what may be called the puritanical and the aesthetic types of mind are permanent in human nature, he felt that the safest approach would be found in a middle course, and that no good would be done by straining for uniformity in minor issues.
-In practice, however, Clarke generally opposed evangelicals, as exemplified by the forced resignation of C. H. Nash.